-Abstract/Rationale: It is recommended that Policy 302.03: Administrative Officers be revised in order to clarify and clearly differentiate the standards of performance required of administrators versus faculty members.
-The current language would mean that an administrative officer is held to the same teaching and research standards (e.g., number of classes taught, number of publications, external research grant dollars, etc.) as a full-time faculty member.
+Abstract/Rationale: It was recommended that Policy 302.03: Administrative Officers be revised in order to clarify and clearly differentiate the standards of performance required of administrators

 Policy 302.03: Administrative Officers

 Faculty status of full-time administrative officers will necessarily vary with the size and complexity of the institution.
 A faculty member who has academic rank and rights of tenure in the Corps of Instruction and who accepts an appointment to an administrative office (other than president) shall retain his/her academic rank and rights of tenure as an ex officio member of the Corps of Instruction but shall have no rights of tenure in the administrative office to which he or she has been appointed.
 The additional salary, if any, for the administrative position shall be stated in the employment contract and shall not be paid to the faculty member when he or she ceases to hold the administrative position.
 An administrative officer having faculty status shall have all the responsibilities and privileges of faculty membership.
 Administrative officers shall be appointed by the president with the approval of the Board of Regents and shall hold office at the pleasure of the president.